TheMach3306/Crypt0r/README.md

-# Bit_Crypt0r
+# Crypt0r
 A Spctre bit written in C++.
-Encrypts files so...its supposed to be a tiny virus
+Encrypts specific files specified by the user using built in program settings